Skip to main content

 • What's the upcharge structure for printed/branded customization at each tier?

 The reason this matters: cannabis vape products scale fast when they work.
 A SKU launches at 10K units of monthly demand and is at 80K by month nine.
-If your hardware supplier's pricing doesn't have clear, predictable break points, you're going to renegotiate every time you grow — and you're going to discover that some suppliers' pricing flattens above 50K (meaning no further savings as you scale) or, worse, gets more expensive because the supplier prioritizes other customers.
+If your hardware supplier's pricing doesn't have clear, predictable break points, you're going to renegotiate every time you grow, and you're going to discover that some suppliers' pricing flattens above 50K (meaning no further savings as you scale) or, worse, gets more expensive because the supplier prioritizes other customers.
+Unit price is also only part of the picture; for the landed-cost math including defects, freight, and returns, see the true math of vape hardware costs.

 • What's your AQL (Acceptable Quality Limit) standard?
-A serious supplier runs AQL 1.5 or 2.5 on critical defects.
-Numbers above 4.0 are loose.
+A serious supplier runs a zero-acceptance plan on critical defects and a tight AQL (1.5 or 2.5) on major defects.
+A loose AQL like 4.0 on critical defects is a red flag.

 • Who inspects, where, and at what stage?
 Inline (during production), end-of-line (after each unit is finished), and pre-shipment (final inspection) are the three QC stages.
 Best suppliers do all three.
 Cheapest do none.